aws/aws-ssm-data-protection-provider-for-aspnet/README.md

 ![.NET on AWS Banner](./logo.png ".NET on AWS")

-# AWS Simple Systems Manager ASP.NET Core Data Protection Provider
+# AWS Systems Manager ASP.NET Core Data Protection Provider
 This software is in development and we do not recommend using this software in production environment.

-Simple Systems Manager ASP.NET Core Data Protection Provider library allows you to use [AWS SSM](https://aws.amazon.com/systems-manager/)'s [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) to store keys generted by ASP.NET's Data Protection API.
+AWS Systems Manager ASP.NET Core Data Protection Provider library allows you to use [AWS SSM](https://aws.amazon.com/systems-manager/)'s [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) to store keys generted by ASP.NET's Data Protection API.
 This enables you to scale by allowing multiple web servers to share the keys.

 The library introduces the following dependencies: